MicrosoftDocs/architecture-center/docs/ai-ml/guide/genaiops-for-mlops.md

 Generative AI workloads differ from traditional machine learning workloads in a few ways:

 - **Focus on generative models.** Traditional machine learning workloads focus on training new models that are trained to perform specific tasks.
-Generative AI workloads consume generative models that can be used to address a wider variety of use cases, and in some cases are multi-modal.
+Generative AI workloads consume generative models that can address a wider variety of use cases, and in some cases are multi-modal.

 - **Focus on extending the models.** The key asset in traditional machine learning is the deployed model.
 Access to the model is provided to client code in one or more workloads, but the workload isn't part of the MLOps process.
 With generative AI solutions, a key facet of the solution is the prompt that's provided to the generative model.
 The prompt must be composed and can contain data from one or more data stores.
 The system that orchestrates the logic, calls to the various back ends, generates the prompt, and calls to the generative model is part of the generative AI system that you must govern with GenAIOps.